The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Matter and galaxy clustering

 \subsection{Scale-Dependent Bias}

-In Fig.~\ref{fig:PS_masscut}, we present the clustering bias $b(k)=[P_{\rm tracer}(k)/P_{\rm matter}(k)]^{1/2}$ as a function of wavenumber $k$.
+In Figure~\ref{fig:PS_masscut}, we present the clustering bias $b(k)=[P_{\rm tracer}(k)/P_{\rm matter}(k)]^{1/2}$ as a function of wavenumber $k$.
 Observers rely on different observational tracers to study the large-scale structure of our Universe.
 These tracers are identified in different surveys according to various criteria.
-To examine the influence of sample selection criteria, we investigate four types of tracers: halos selected by $M_{\rm 200}$ (upper left), MBHs selected by their mass (upper right), galaxies selected by $M_{\star}$ (lower left), and galaxies selected by SFR (lower right), here used as a proxy for rest-frame UV selection.
+To examine the influence of sample selection criteria, we investigate four types of tracers: halos selected by $M_{\rm 200}$ (top left), MBHs selected by their mass (top right), galaxies selected by $M_{\star}$ (bottom left), and galaxies selected by SFR (bottom right), here used as a proxy for rest-frame UV selection.
 In each panel, the curves with colors from blue to red correspond to tracers with a lower mass/SFR cut (higher abundance) to a higher mass/SFR cut (lower abundance).
 For the halo samples, the bias decreases sharply with $k$ on small scales ($k>0.3\, h\,{\rm Mpc}^{-1}$), especially for the massive halos.
 The bias of BHs increases monotonically with $k$ across the entire mass range.
 This trend is also observed for the $M_{\star}$-selected galaxy samples, except for the small-mass population with $M_{\star}<10^{10}$~\Msun.
-For the SFR-selected galaxies, there is a suppression of bias at intermediate scales ($k\approx 1 \ h\,{\rm Mpc}^{-1}$), followed by a strong rise towards small scales.
+For the SFR-selected galaxies, there is a suppression of bias at intermediate scales ($k\approx 1 \ h\,{\rm Mpc}^{-1}$), followed by a strong rise toward small scales.